 - Ensure you have the proper tracking on the landing page including conversion tracking on your you page

 - Give users the opportunity post-conversion to continue to interact with you

 With landing pages, you easily have the ability to test different copy (headline, call to action), personalization and voice, value proposition, button color, page flow, media, and keywords to see which leads to more conversions.
 But don’t do it all at once, you need to be strategic and test one thing at a time to see what makes a difference.

-Google Optimize is an easy to use tool that only requires a small snippet of code to be added to your site to be able to run A/B tests.
+Google Optimize is an easy-to-use tool that only requires a small snippet of code to be added to your site to be able to run A/B tests.
 The program allows you to change text, images, form placement, and even HTML and then select the percentage of visitors you want to see the B version of the landing page.

 After the conversion

 You’ve converted a user.
 They arrive on your thank you page.
 Don’t waste this valuable opportunity for them to learn more about you.
-While thanking your user for converting is great, we also recommend giving them some simple actions to keep the conversation going such as: following you on social media, visiting interesting/relevant content such as blogs, download a whitepaper or e-book.
+While thanking your user for converting is great, we also recommend giving them some simple actions to keep the conversation going such as: following you on social media, visiting interesting/relevant content such as blogs, downloading a whitepaper or e-book.

-You’ve spent all your time, money and energy in building a great landing page, you’ve gotten traffic there, you even have some conversions.
+You’ve spent all your time, money, and energy in building a great landing page, you’ve gotten traffic there, you even have some conversions.
 But what about those who didn’t convert?
-Don’t waste your hard earned marketing dollars on simply advertising.
+Don’t waste your hard-earned marketing dollars on simply advertising.
 Ensure you a lot some of your budget to remarketing and tracking them.

 Need some inspiration?
 Check out HubSpot’s list of 19 best landing pages.